GabrieleGusso/1d_convnext/README.md

 # README

-The current repository is used in the Master thesis work "A novel machine-learning based method to search for continuous-wave signals from neutron stars in binary systems" of Gabriele Gusso, Paola Leaci and Federico Muciaccia.
+The current repository is used in the Master thesis work "A novel machine-learning based method to search for continuous-wave signals from neutron stars in binary systems" of Gabriele Gusso, supervised by Paola Leaci and Federico Muciaccia.

 We present a novel machine learning procedure for the detection of continuous gravitational waves (CWs) emitted by neutron stars in binary systems.
 The method targets the characteristic double-horn spectral signature arising from orbital Doppler modulation, using a deep convolutional neural network adapted from the ConvNeXt architecture.
 The network classifies Earth-Doppler-corrected power spectra into signal-plus-noise or noise-only categories, operating within a semi-coherent detection scheme.
 Our analysis focuses on a fixed sky position corresponding to Scorpius X-1 and assumes negligible spin-down.